UndergroundEnemy/microservices/README.md

 Provides APIs for experience creation and retrieval Built using Java and Spring Boot
 5. API gateway Service
-Responsible for payment processing and management Provides APIs for payment processing and transaction management Built using Go and Gin
-Architecture
+Responsible for request distribution for different services Architecture
 Our microservices architecture is designed to be highly available and scalable.
 Each service is deployed in a separate container and communicates with other services using RESTful APIs.